Understanding the Structure of a Transport in Dashdoc

 Delivery : What is shipped

 A Delivery represents the path of the goods from one origin to one destination.
-It describes what must be transported for a client.

 Each Delivery: